Texas Frightmare Weekend: Event information

 Texas Frightmare Weekend began in 2006.
 The event was held at the Hyatt Regency DFW airport from 2012 to 2022.
 As of 2023, the event is held at the Irving Convention Center.
 The main convention space took place in two large ballrooms where guests and vendors had tables set up, much like a marketplace.
 The main convention area consisted of the guests, vendors selling horror themed merchandise, fans sporting horror cosplay costumes, and other attractions that the convention may have that given year, such as props from movies.

 Guests have included actors, directors, and producers from classic and upcoming horror films.
 These guests are available for attendees to meet, purchase photo ops with and autographs from, as well as appear at panel discussions related to their work in the genre.
 Topics of panel discussions range from the horror genre in general, working in the genre, and question and answers sessions with the cast and creators of specific movies.
 The convention also hosts a film festival with screenings of popular horror movies and new ones.
 On Friday night after hours, there is a themed party that is free for VIP and premium pass holders, while anyone else has to pay for admission.

-Texas Frightmare Weekend is very active on social media.
-They post guest announcements on Twitter, and Facebook.
-They have a Facebook group for fans to connect with each other year round and a youtube channel where they post interviews, panels, and general videos of the convention.